Perfect Timing for This Field

-Ball State’s online bachelor of science (BS) in ABA requires 120 credit hours.
+Ball State’s online bachelor of science (BS) in ABA requires 120 credits.

-- General Electives (45-48 credit hours) — You will work with your advisor to select the elective courses to best fit your academic goals.
-You will have enough elective hours to fit in a minor, which can make you even more marketable.
+- General Electives (45-48 credits) — You will work with your advisor to select the elective courses to best fit your academic goals.
+You will have enough elective credits to fit in a minor, which can make you even more marketable.
 Minors available online include psychology of human development, sociology, and criminal justice.